sandungxs/MARACAS/README.md

 To install MARACAS you do NOT need sudo/administrator permissions just follow these steps:

-1. Download the code from Github and uncompress it, for example, to your opt folder:
+1. Download the code from Github and uncompress it, for example, to your opt folder (make sure you have such a folder or create it with mkdir opt in your home directory):

 ```
 cd opt